-

 Syncing subtitles with the use of Amara editor is easy, but includes a few fine points that may make it a bit challenging for novice users.
-We strongly recommend you to take a few minutes and get familiar with the sections below and watch these short video guides if you are starting out:
+We strongly recommend you to take a few minutes and get familiar with the sections below if you are starting out.

 Note: The waveform feature is available only to Amara Teams; it is not available for videos on the Amara Public Workspace.
 You can explore Team options through our Amara Plus, Amara Pro, or Amara Enterprise plans.